OlaAhmad/Continous_Control/README.md

 ### Usage

-Go to the Navigation folder and open the Navigation notebook to train the DQN agent as follows:
+Go to the Continuous_Control folder and open the notebook to train the agent as follows:

     cd Continuous_Control
     Jupyter notebook Continuous_Control-2.ipynb